farrael004/Quest/README.md

  Anyone willing to help build this tool is welcome to send merge requests.

-## Setup (for running locally)
+## Setup (for Windows)

 Install [python 3.10](https://www.python.org/downloads/release/python-3100/)

-Download/Clone this repo.

-In the repo folder, create a file called `api_key.txt`.
-Paste your Open AI API in this file.
-You can find your API key [here](https://beta.openai.com/account/api-keys).
+Download the [install.bat](https://github.com/farrael004/Quest/blob/main/install.bat) file and put it where you want the app to be installed.

 Double click the `install.bat` file.